checkra1n/macs/EFI.md

 Another nice tidbit is that iBoot loads the firmware for the GPU and all the other on-SoC blocks before passing through control from iBoot.
 This removes the concerns on whether that firmware is redistributable or not in practice.

-However, reversing all of those blocks will take quite some work for a fully usable system
+However, reversing all of those blocks will take quite some work for a fully usable system.